1st Louisiana Cavalry Regiment (Union)

 The 1st Louisiana Regiment Cavalry was a cavalry unit in the Union Army during the American Civil War.
 The regiment was one of several organized in New Orleans in August 1862 by order of Maj.
 Gen. Benjamin F. Butler and recruited from among "white Unionists, and pro-Northern refugees" in the city; it consisted primarily of foreigners and men of Northern birth.

 Service

 The unit was assigned in 1863 to the Union XIX Corps of Maj.
 Gen. Nathaniel P. Banks in the Department of the Gulf.

-They participated in operations in Western Louisiana: Fort Bisland, Irish Bend, and Vermillion Bayou in April, 1863 and in the Siege of Port Hudson from May to July.
+They participated in operations in Western Louisiana: Fort Bisland, Irish Bend, and Vermilion Bayou in April, 1863 and in the Siege of Port Hudson from May to July.
 The regiment participated in the Red River Campaign from March to May, 1864.

 The unit left Louisiana and moved to Fort Barrancas, Florida in February 1865.
 It joined the campaign against Mobile, Alabama.
-The regiment then marched to Blakely, across the Mobile River, taking control of its Fort Blakely, a major fort during the war.
+The regiment then marched to Blakeley, across the Mobile River, taking control of its Fort Blakeley, a major fort during the war.
 This completed Confederate defeat in the area.

 The unit mustered out on December 18, 1865.